loyada/typedpy/docs/structures.rst

 This is a crucial aspect of Typedpy: For example, If you accept an instance of the Example class above, you are **guaranteed** that "num" property exists, it is an integer, and it does not exceed 30.
-If you code tries to update the instance in a way that will make num invalid according to the definition above, it will raise an exception.
+If your code tries to update the instance in a way that will make num invalid according to the definition above, it will raise an exception with the appropriate message.

 Old-style :class:`Structure` definition is still supported.
 It looks as follows: